MicrosoftDocs/Devices-docs/surface/manage-surface-uefi-settings.md

 - Special characters: !@#$%^&*()?<>{}[]-_=+|.,;:’`”

-The password must be at least 6 characters and is case sensitive.
+The password must be at least six characters and is case-sensitive.

 ![Add a password to protect Surface UEFI settings.](images/manage-surface-uefi-fig2.png "Add a password to protect Surface UEFI settings")